Skip to main content

 Active session

-Stream binary PCM/Opus frames, queue speak jobs, forward LiveKit data via send_message, and react to stt_result, message, participant_disconnected, and binary TTS audio frames.
+Stream binary PCM/Opus frames, queue speak jobs, drive the loading indicator with loading_start / loading_stop, forward LiveKit data via send_message, and react to stt_result, message, participant_disconnected, and binary TTS audio frames.

 4